goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** You have to be sure that production code uses the exact version of the packages you have tested it with.
 Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
 Using this command is recommended in automated environments such as continuous integration pipelines.

-**Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
+**Anders:** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code.

 🔗 [**Read More: Use npm ci**](/sections/production/installpackageswithnpmci.md)